Ynn/selfstar/for-beginners/basic-follow-me.md

 {/literal}
 {/code}

-The PRESENCE_SENSOR_SENSED_PRESENCE property value change every time the detection change from detected to undetected and reciprocally
+The PRESENCE_SENSOR_SENSED_PRESENCE property value changes every time the detection changes from **detected** to **undetected** and reciprocally

-Each type device has a different set of properties.
+Each device type has a different set of properties.
 The value of these properties can be set or retrieved by using a key string (e.g, "location").
-This work exactly like service properties.
-This mechanism allow each type of devices to define their own properties.
+This works exactly like service properties.
+This mechanism allows each type of device to define their own properties.

-To avoid magic string, some of the properties are defined directly by the interface (e.g., PRESENCE_SENSOR_SENSED_PRESENCE is defined in the PresenceSensor interface).
+To avoid [magic string](https://en.wikipedia.org/wiki/Magic_string), some of the properties are defined directly by the interface (e.g., PRESENCE_SENSOR_SENSED_PRESENCE is defined in the PresenceSensor interface).
 Some are not (e.g., location).

 In the following, we  define a constant LOCATION_PROPERTY_NAME for the "location" property (and a value for unknown location) :